Geordie-R/nodescripts/README.md

   ```
   where those numbers represent your nodes ip address.
 Be sure to change it.</li>
 <li>Once that is done copy all of the code in notepad by going to Edit > Select All then Edit > Copy.
 Then paste it into your command prompt or whichever terminal you are using e.g. putty.</li>

-  <li>Perform a reboot of your server by either using the 'reboot' command or use your VPS restart server command</li>
-<li>Close any command prompt or terminal windows and reconnect to your node</li>
 </ol>
   </p>